-Follow this guide to replace a faulty motherboard in the Nintendo Switch game console.
+Follow this guide to replace a damaged or faulty digitizer on the Nintendo Switch game console.

 The Switch uses JIS screws, but you can use a Phillips screwdriver in a pinch.
 Be very careful not to strip the screws. iFixit's Phillips bits are designed to be cross-compatible with JIS-style screws.